MaurangeLab/sm-FISH_analysis_pipeline/README.md

 To train an adapted smFISH spots detection model with Epyseg, please refer to the following article and GitHub :
 Aigouy et al., 2020, Development. ; https://github.com/baigouy/EPySeg

+Once you trained them, put them in the "Model" folder of Repertoire, and indicate them in Main-Epyseg parameters.

 ### How to indicate your path properly ?